 One amazon states that the banished have been there for “many centuries”.
-But this is vague, and may be impossible to interpret in the context of a limbo dimension.
+But this is vague, and perhaps impossible to interpret in the context of a limbo dimension.

 Green Lantern couldn’t use his ring there.
 But this seemed to be more because of the disorientation than a dimensional property.